PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 * Sentinel process is independent of Redis, can be even deployed on separate machine
 * One sentinel can monitor multiple Redis clusters
-* Sentinels form a clusters, where they select, monitor and configure Redis master and replicas
+* Sentinels form a cluster, that monitors and configures Redis master and replicas

 ----
 #### Replication configuration for sentinel